Find out why workers’ comp claims are denied or disqualified, and what you can do next if your claim is denied.

 Formally request copies of your employer’s files, your medical files, and the insurance company’s claim file.
 Your request may be denied without a subpoena.

-If you haven’t consulted a worker’s compensation attorney by this point, now’s the time.
+If you haven’t consulted a worker’s comp attorney by this point, now’s the time.
 You can be sure the insurance company will send their attorney to the hearing to argue against you.

-Most workers can file their initial workers’ compensation claim on their own.
+Most workers can file their initial claim on their own.
 However, when your claim is being unnecessarily delayed, your benefits are cut, or your claim has been unfairly denied, you’ll need expert legal advice.
-Most attorneys offer a free consultation, and most state laws limit workers’ comp lawyer fees.

 Reopening a Workers’ Comp Claim